Mehmettakkan/HRMS-SpringBoot-BackEnd/README.md

 Mernis connection and fake services were created for verification processes.
 Worked with layered architecture.
 Worked with Spring boot annotations
-Sql connection was established with Spring Boot annotations.
+Database connection was established with Spring Boot annotations.
 API connection established with spring boot.